Changing the Council Culture

 Two party politics is failing us in West Lancashire.

-Below are just a few examples of why change is needed.
+Below is a growing list of examples of why change is needed.
 If you are civic minded; care passionately about your area and its residents; and appreciate the meaning of public service then come and join us in helping to turn this culture around.

 - In July 2017, County Councillor Paul Greenall resigned from the local Conservatives after the Conservative Group on the county council whipped a vote on councillor allowances - something that should be a free vote